john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 <class 'range'>
 ```

-In the older version of Python, `range(5)` simply created a list of integers from zero to five.
-But in Python 3, `range` creates an [iterator](https://en.wikipedia.org/wiki/Iterator) from zero to five.
+In the older version of Python, `range(5)` simply created a list of integers from zero to four.
+But in Python 3, `range` creates an [iterator](https://en.wikipedia.org/wiki/Iterator) from zero to four.
 What's an iterator?
 Think of it as a function that will create all the values you need, but not until you ask for them.

 For instance, imagine you tried to make a list from zero to `1000000000000000000000`.
 Well, that list would take up more memory than you (probably) have on your computer, right?
 But if you ask me for the 14th element in that list I immediately know it is `13`, so why bother keeping the whole thing in memory, when you can just get the one element you want WHEN you want it?
 Iterators let you do this.
 They are built into Python 3 everywhere, and they are a great performance-enhancing tool.